4 strategies to ensure data-driven thought leadership

 Thought leadership can drive incredible PR gains, increase website traffic, and put your company in the spotlight.
 Data can drive better decision-making and improved sales.

 So how can you combine those to provide outstanding thought leadership, powered by the engine of data?

 It’s called data-driven thought leadership.

 To learn more, we asked the guy who knows how to use it.
 His name’s David Thompson and he’s the CMO at Freshworks.
-He joined us on the Data-Driven Marketer podcast to share 4 ways organizations can combine data with thought leadership.
+He joined us on the Data-Driven Marketer podcast to share 4 ways organizations can use data-driven thought leadership.

 Here are the highlights from that interview: